Jill Levenson, PhD

 Ph.D., Social Welfare, Florida International University, 2003

 MSW, Clinical Social Work, University of Maryland, 1987

 Areas of Interest

-Impact and effectiveness of social policies and therapeutic interventions designed to reduce sexual violence and the prevalence and impact of adverse childhood experiences and their influence on adult health, mental health, and criminal outcomes.
+Dr. Levenson studies the impact and effectiveness of social policies and therapeutic interventions designed to reduce sexual violence; and the prevalence and impact of adverse childhood experiences and their influence on adult health, mental health, and criminality.

 In 2017 Jill Levenson was the recipient of Barry's Outstanding Faculty Member of the Year Award!

-Dr. Levenson has been invited to present as a keynote speaker about trauma-informed care in clinical, correctional, and forensic settings in Wisconsin, Virginia, Pennsylvania, New Jersey, Florida, Idaho, Oregon, Michigan, Massachusetts, Vermont, Maryland, Colorado, New York, Minnesota, Canada, New Zealand, and Australia.
-She has co-authored four books about the treatment of sexual abuse, including the recently released book: Trauma Informed Care: Transforming treatment for people who have sexually abused, co-authored with Gwenda Willis and David Prescott, and published by Safer Society Press. https://www.safersociety.org/press/store/trauma-informed-care/
+Dr. Levenson has been invited to present as a keynote speaker about trauma-informed care in clinical, correctional, and forensic settings in over 20 states, Canada, New Zealand, and Australia.
+She has co-authored five books about the treatment of sexual abuse, including these recently released books, both published by Safer Society Press: